 Currumbin Rock Pools

 There are two Currumbin Rock Pool areas.
 The first is a large swimming hole that most visitors stop at.
-If you continue past the first Currumbin Rock Pool, all the way to the end of the road, you will reach another area of Currumbin, much more impressive if you ask me.
+If you continue past the first Currumbin Rock Pool, all the way to the end of the road, you will reach another area of Currumbin, which is much more impressive if you ask me.
 This section of the Currumbin Rock Pools has a series of swimming holes and waterfalls, so you can adventure upstream to find the perfect place for yourself to relax.
 This photo is just one of the mini waterfalls found at the Currumbin Rock Pools.

 One of the most picturesque waterfalls on the Gold Coast and easily accessible to all.
 But you might not want to visit on a hot day because this is one of the waterfalls you can’t swim at.
 I recommend visiting Curtis Falls and Cedar Creek Falls on the same day.
 Photo from here.

 Cedar Creek Falls